FluegelsApps/iot-utilities/docs/setup_welcome.md

 ArubaOS WLAN and Aruba Instant 8.6.0.x IoT Interface Guide
 [https://support.hpe.com/hpesc/public/docDisplay?docId=a00100259en\_us](https://support.hpe.com/hpesc/public/docDisplay?docId=a00100259en_us)

-The **IoT-Utilities** app is a generic tool to get to know and demonstrate the "Aruba IoT Interface" functionality provided by an Aruba access point infrastructure to integrate with IoT applications.
-The app provides a basic server functionality Aruba access points and controllers can connect to using the Aruba IoT interface.
-Data received via the Aruba IoT Interface, e.g. BLE telemetry, is decoded and shown in the app.

 ## This app provides the following tools and functionalities

 ### IoT Server

-The app's IoT Server function accepts connections from Aruba controllers and Aruba Instant access points via the Aruba IoT interface using the secure WebSocket protocol and Google Protocol Buffer 2.0 for data encoding (telemetry-websocket).
+The app's IoT Server function accepts connections from Aruba controllers and Aruba Instant access points via the _Aruba IoT interface_ using the secure WebSocket protocol and Google Protocol Buffer 2.0 for data encoding (telemetry-websocket).
 The IoT Server only allows encrypted connections (TLS/SSL).
-The required SSL server certificate can be imported into the app or a self-signed certificate can be generated.
+The IoT server uses an auto-generated self-signed SSL server certificate by default.
+Alternatively a custom PKCS #12 certificate can be imported into the app.
+Connections to the IoT server are either authorized using a static access token or authenticated using a username/password.

 ### IoT Data

-Different messages (topics) are used to send and receive data via the Aruba IoT Interface.
-The app decodes and views received data for supported messages types, e.g. BLE Telemetry, BLE Data, ... more to come.
+Different messages (topics) are used to send and receive data via the _Aruba IoT interface_.
+The app decodes and views received data for supported messages types like BLE Telemetry, BLE Data, and Wi-Fi Data.

 ### Web Dashboard

 The app provides a web dashboard to show basic status information and to provide access to configuration templates from a web browser.
-Access to the dashboard is secured using HTTPS and username/password.
+Access to the dashboard is secured using HTTPS and a username/password authentication.

 ### AOS/Instant configuration templates for ease of setup